bathtub/heartbreaking/heartbreaking.md

 A term I've just coined to name and describe:

-- *The process by which the Internet will heal itself from The Heartbleed Bug, etc.*
+- *The process by which the Internet will heal itself from The Heartbleed Bug, etc. Over the years.*

 - Could also be put it: *the process of identifying, testing, and/or replacing every piece of "secure" software presently in deployment that possibly links OpenSSL 1.0.1[a-f].*